Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ## Level 6

+**Problem description:**

+> *he password for the next level is stored in a file somewhere under the inhere directory
+> and has all of the following properties:
+>
+>   human-readable
+>   1033 bytes in size
+>   not executable

 **Solution:**
 We have to find an **ASCII file** that is **1033** bytes in size and does not have the executable bit.
 We could check every folder manually using **ls -la**, but it is easier to narrow it down by searching